-AI is redefining the voice of the customer before our eyes
+Voice of the Silent: AI is transforming customer feedback before our eyes

 It’s 2014 and the tech industry’s “decade of disruption” is underway.
 Chatbot behemoth Drift won’t exist for another year.
 The Internet is going all in on the ice bucket challenge.
 Less than 1% of companies have the ability to measure customer engagement.
-Everyone is talking about digital transformation, but only 25% of executives and digital strategists say their company has mapped out the digital customer journey.
-With AI taking off, Gartner issues a bold proclaimation: “Customer experience is the new competitive battlefield.”
+Everyone is talking about digital transformation.
+With AI taking off, Gartner issues a bold proclamation: “Customer experience is the new competitive battlefield.”

-Fast-forward to 2023, and the relationship between organizations and their customers is unrecognizable.
-As customer demands skyrocket and journeys expand, teams have spent the interim years building out mature CX functions, with robust tech stacks to capture, measure and analyze interactions over a dizzying combination of channels and touchpoints.
-Brands’ understanding of customer feedback has also undergone a radical transformation, with voice of the customer or VoC now cemented as its own dedicated science.
+Fast-forward to 2024, and the relationship between organizations and their customers is unrecognizable.
+To keep up with skyrocketing customer demands and continually expanding customer journeys, teams have spent the interim years building out mature CX functions, with robust tech stacks to capture, measure and analyze interactions over a dizzying combination of channels and touch points.
+Brands’ understanding of customer feedback has also undergone a radical transformation, with Voice of the Customer (VoC) now cemented as its own dedicated science.

 By all accounts, everyone should be celebrating a CX equivalent of the renaissance.
-Yet in spite of all the technological advances, teams continually struggle to provide seamless customer experiences at scale:
+But teams continually struggle to provide seamless customer experiences at scale:

 80% of consumers think customer experiences need to be improved.